-For example, I am currently prosecuting a lawsuit against a Houston-area physician named Dominic Sreshta, M.D., who provided care to a patient at the Kindred rehabilitation facility in Sugar Land, Texas.
+For example, I am currently prosecuting a lawsuit against a Houston-area hospitalist physician who provided care to a patient at the Kindred rehabilitation facility in Sugar Land, Texas.

-When I took Dr. Sreshta’s deposition, he testified under oath that an attending physician could meet the standard of care by seeing a skilled nursing facility (SNF) patient only once a month.
+When I took the doctor's deposition, he testified under oath that an attending physician could meet the standard of care by seeing a skilled nursing facility (SNF) patient only once a month.

 A lot can happen in a month.
 Even though there are nurses, of varying degrees of competence, staffing rehabilitation hospitals, a patient’s condition needs to be monitored by a physician.
 And when the doctor does not show up at the facility to see the patient, or is repeatedly unavailable by phone, that can be a big problem.